 - Support status of Istio releases

-- Releases without known Common Vulnerabilities and Exposures (CVEs)
+- Supported releases without known Common Vulnerabilities and Exposures (CVEs)

 We produce new builds of Istio for each commit.
 Around once a quarter, we build a minor release and run through several additional tests as well as release qualification.
 We release patch versions for issues found in minor releases.